Bloodstrike (band): History

 Bloodstrike was formed in Denver, Colorado by guitarist Jeff Alexis and vocalist Holly Wedel in 2013 with the intent of playing an old school style of death metal.
-Alexis had formerly played bass in the thrash band Silencer (with Ritchie Wilkinson ex-Angel Dust, ex-Demons and Wizards) and had known Wedel for a while when she was the vocalist for Torrid Flesh (with members of Satan's Host, including Marcus Garcia, who would later fill in on bass with Bloodstrike, as well as Richie Tice ex-Speedwolf, ex-Havok) and Nexhymn (with Tyler Cantrell ex-Havok).
-He had also filled in on bass with Nexhymn at one point.
+Alexis formerly played bass in the thrash band Silencer with Ritchie Wilkinson of Angel Dust and Demons and Wizards, and had known Wedel as the vocalist of Torrid Flesh, which included Satan's Host member Marcus Garcia, and Nexhymn, who Alexis played bass for occasionally.
+Garcia would later fill in on bass with Bloodstrike, as well as Richie Tice of Speedwolf and Havok.
 They next contacted friend Joe Piker to play guitar because of his taste in music and past work with bands like Clusterfux, Dripfed, and Doomed Youth.
 After writing a few riffs, they searched for a drummer and eventually found Ryan Alexander Bloom, ex-Havok, after asking him if any of his students would be a good fit.
 He said no, but that he was personally interested.
 The group was rounded out with bassist Rhiannon Wisniewski, a past staple member of several bands in the Cleveland area, such as Somnus, Dark Arena, Acheron, Avernus, Noctuary, Nordic Mist, and Sanctorum, and also a former member of Denver bands Of Man and Machine, Moth, and Sar Isatum.

 Bloodstrike recorded their 3 track demo Necrobirth at Firestorm Studios in Lakewood, CO in 2014 and released it on June 16 of that year.
 The demo was quite popular in the death metal underground and was given excellent reviews.
 The members of Bloodstrike, collectively, were well versed in the music industry.
 Bloom had been signed to Britain's Candlelight Records with Havok, Alexis had been signed to Belgium's Mausoleum Records with Silencer, Wisniewski had been on Root of All Evil Records with Somnus, and Piker had been on Less Art Records when in Clusterfux.
 They used this experience and the success of the demo to shop labels and eventually secure a deal with Redefining Darkness Records in 2015.
 Other factors in their quick rise to success included that Bloom and label owner Thomas Haywood (ex-Abigail Williams) had been signed to Candlelight Records concurrently in 2008, and that Wisniewski and Haywood both came up and the Cleveland scene and were aware of one another's work prior to Bloodstrike.